OL-GIT/CheckShot/README.md

 **Installation :**

-- Go to the place where you want to install the program and type :
+Go to the place where you want to install the program.

+- Download the .zip archive of the program [here](https://github.com/OL-GIT/CheckShot/archive/refs/heads/main.zip).

+or type :

 ```
 > git clone https://github.com/OL-GIT/CheckShot.git
 ```

-or

-- Download the .zip archive of the program [here](https://github.com/OL-GIT/CheckShot/archive/refs/heads/main.zip).

 **Method :**